 It can be tempting to wear nylon or polyester as materials for keeping sweat away.
 But they can be a disaster in an electrical accident.
 Even when worn underneath arc-flash clothing, synthetic fabrics can melt to the wearer’s skin in an arc-flash incident, causing potentially life-threatening burns.

-PPE is essential for those working in cold storage and other freezing environments, as they run the risk of frostbite, hypothermia, and death.
+PPE for extreme temperatures is essential for those working in cold storage and other freezing environments, as they run the risk of frostbite, hypothermia, and death.
 Lower temperatures and exposure increase the rate of these risks occurring.
 Cold, high winds, and cold water, also contribute to cold stress on the body.

 Cold store gloves need thermal liners but also need to be well fitted so users can still perform tasks to a high standard.
 Boots must be insulated, water resistant and well ventilated.
 They must also be well fitted, whilst allowing enough room for thick thermal socks.